srvanderplas/FeatureHierarchy/README.md

 * The [Data](Data) folder contains the data necessary to generate the images, as well as anonymized user data and simulation study results.
 See the [Rnw file used to generate the paper](FullPaper/Revision/features-jcgs.Rnw) to understand how these files fit into the analysis in context.

 * The [Images](Images) folder contains the data sets and statistics about the data sets used to generate the lineups in this study.

-The images must be generated using R, and are not provided in this repository in rendered form.
+* The [svgs](svgs) folder contains the lineups shown to participants.